-Through February 28, 2007, a partnership controlled by a Director of our General Partner awarded to a new officer of ETP certain rights related to units of ETE previously issued by ETE to such Director.
+Through February 28, 2007, a partnership (FEM Group) controlled by our President has awarded to a new officer of ETP certain rights related to units of ETE previously issued by ETE to our President.
 These rights include the economic benefits of ownership of these units based on a 5-year vesting schedule whereby the employee will vest in the units at a rate of 20% per year.
 None of the costs related to such awards are paid by ETP or ETE.
-Based on GAAP covering related party transactions and unit-based compensation arrangements, we are recognizing non-cash compensation expense over the vesting period based on the grant date per unit market value of the ETE units awarded the employees assuming no forfeitures.
+Based on GAAP covering related party transactions and unit-based compensation arrangements, ETP is recognizing non-cash compensation expense over the vesting period based on the grant date per unit market value of ETE units awarded the employee assuming no forfeitures.
 Awards granted for the six months ended February 28, 2007 result in a total non-cash compensation expense of approximately \$8,800 to be recognized over the related vesting period.

-For the three and six month periods ended February 28, 2007, we recognized non-cash compensation expense of \$354 as a result of these awards.
+For the three and six month periods ended February 28, 2007, ETP recognized non-cash compensation expense of \$354 as a result of these awards.
 As these units were outstanding prior to these awards, the awards do not represent an increase in the number of outstanding units of either ETP or ETE and are not dilutive to cash distributions per unit with respect to either ETP or ETE.
-We expect to recognize non-cash compensation expense as follows in future periods related to these awards:
+ETP expects to recognize non-cash compensation expense as follows in future periods related to these awards: